 - Be torn as to who to serve

-- Often still be across multiple projects
+- Still be spread be across multiple projects

 Agile operating models

 Agile operating models operate with a different focus:

 - Put the customer at the centre of delivery.
 With a great product or service means improved revenue, improved compliance and a positive experience.

 - Value-centred.
 All work is considered from the perspective of whether it adds value to customers, the business, whether its valued because of its timeliness or risk-reduction, or even if it decreases risk.

 - Produce high-performing teams.
 Want success?
 Want radical transparency so that risk is easier to manage?
 Long-lived agile teams are one of the smartest ways to create improved productivity, efficiency and effectiveness.